creationix/uscript/README.md

    - a / b
    - a % b
    - -a
- - Comparisons: output is 1 for true, 0 for false.
+ - Comparisons: output is boolean.
    - a > b
    - a < b
    - a >= b